-In addition to budget-saving home charging, it is usually much cheaper to plug your electric vehicle into a public charging point than to tank up at the petrol station.
-What’s more, many charging points around the country are free of charge.
+One of the main advantages of an electric vehicle is the ability to charge at home at low cost.
+What’s more, there are still charging points that are accessible free of charge.
 Where and how can you find them?
 Here are a few tips to help you cut back on your charging bills.

 Use Chargemap to filter free charging stations

 Chargemap is your best ally for gaining an overview of all the free charging points available in Europe.
 All you have to do is go into the filters and activate “Free stations only”.
 You can fine-tune your search by filtering charge points according to the connector type, power rating and many other parameters.

 There is a detailed screen for each charging pool giving key information about access, connectors etc. The Community tab gives you useful feedback from other drivers who have topped up there.
 Don’t forget to consult it before charging so that you don’t miss out on any helpful hints and avoid unpleasant surprises.